Swift Tales 1

 With this knowledge, Joe and I decided to store a percentage in JSON and then translate it to an integer in iOS with the following formula I created:

-But how fortunate I felt again.
-My journey had led me to find a problem that annoyed engineers for years, and one I uniquely had the skill and patience to fix.
+But how fortunate I felt.
+My journey led me to find a problem that annoyed engineers for years, and one I uniquely had the skill and patience to fix.
 Over 2 days I used FontForge to adjust the metrics manually, tested it in Xcode, and together we shipped the fixed font file to production.
+You can find it in the Games app.

-I found another strange problem in how iOS distributes line height around text.
+I found another strange truth in how iOS distributes line height around text.

 While web and Figma equally split line height above and below a line of text, Apple places space only in-between lines of text.
 Yes, this is why our designs have spacing issues around text after handoff!
 Joe and I call this the “half-leading problem”.

-By now, you know how much I care about line height.
-But I also now have new hard-earned wisdom.
-While I may have asked my engineers to “fix this” in the past, this was a simple problem with no simple solution.
+By now you know how much I care about line height.
+But I also have some new hard-earned wisdom.
+While in the past I may have insisted my engineers “fix this”, I now know the half-leading problem has no simple solution.
 We decided not to attempt a programmatic fix to stay within scope and meet our deadline.

 Summary

-In 1.5 months, I, Joe, and Sergio learned the basics of coding in iOS and distributed 100% of our JSON library of color, typography, and spacing tokens for use in SwiftUI.
+In 2 months, I, Joe, and Sergio learned the basics of coding in iOS and distributed color, typography, and spacing tokens for use in SwiftUI, all meeting the rigorous accessibility and visual quality of standards of the Times.
 I used my new Xcode prototyping skills to solve problems quickly and to balance design requirements with engineering feasibility.